 In our industry clients often share passwords for domains and servers with us and it’s shocking how bad they can be.
-I would say 50% of the time it strongly relates to the business name and branding with a couple of extra characters at the end.
-This is crazy when there are so many good solutions to manage passwords these days, such as:
+Roughly 50% of the time the password strongly relates to the business or client name and would easy-enough to guess given the right context.

 - Long.
 Most likely it will be a robot script trying to guess your password so the longer it is the harder it will be for the script to try every combination.
 It’s possible that with modern GPU systems cracking attempt rate of 7 billion per second can be achieved.
 An 8 character alpha-numeric password can be broken in 30 seconds!
 Whereas a 13 character password would take more than 900,000 years at that rate.
 Luckily your password hash will not be accessible for a computer to break at this speed.
 Frustratingly many systems limit the length of passwords so it’s not always possible.